uzishah/VendorHive-2/MIGRATION_GUIDE.md

 - [ ] Test database connections and CRUD operations with new models

 ### Frontend
-- [ ] Update frontend API service to work with the restructured backend
+- [x] Created API service in `frontend/src/services/api.ts` to connect to backend API
+- [x] Configured Vite server to run on port 3000 for the frontend
+- [ ] Copy React components from `client` to `frontend`
 - [ ] Test all frontend functionality against the new backend

 ### Integration